EvP8/HTML-aprasymas/HTML-aprasymas.md

 An HTML element is set off from other text in a document by "tags", which consist of the element name surrounded by <kbd>"<"</kbd> and <kbd>">"</kbd>.
 The name of an element inside a tag is case-insensitive.
 That is, it can be written in uppercase, lowercase, or a mixture.
 For example, the
 `<title>` tag can be written as `<Title>`, `<TITLE>`, or in any other way.
 However, the convention and recommended practice is to write tags in lowercase.

+The articles below can help you learn more about HTML.

+# Key resources

+#### HTML Introduction
+   If you're new to web development, be sure to read our [HTML Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) article to learn what HTML is and how to use it.

+#### HTML Tutorials
+   For articles about how to use HTML, as well as tutorials and complete examples, check out our [HTML Learning Area](https://developer.mozilla.org/en-US/docs/Learn/HTML).

+#### HTML Reference
+In our extensive [HTML reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference) section, you'll find the details about every element and attribute in HTML.